 I am disabled and would like to know how to work at REACH?

-There is a list of items that would need to be completed if you are wanting to work through us through this program.
-Please Call our main line and ask for Misty, Pam, Veronica, or Jessie for more information.
+There is a checklist of items that would need to be completed if you are wanting to work through us through this program.
+Please call our main line at (541) 882-8803 and ask for Jessie, our Director of Services, for more information.

-If you are looking for a job outside a program please apply through our job application online or in person.
+If you are looking for a job outside a program you can apply online or please feel free to come down and apply in person.

 What makes REACH different than other employment programs for DD/ID Services?

-- We are a local company that started from nothing but a dream and hard work back in the 1960’s
+- We are a local grassroots company that started from nothing but a dream hard work back, and people with big hearts back in the 1960’s.

-- We pay our participants in our employment services minimal wage.
+- We pay our participants in our employment services minimum wage.

-- We offer a variety of work types out in the community.
+- We offer a variety of work related tasks for our participants that are working throughout our community.

-- Our mission is our number one priority, as a non profit we don’t work for profits we work for life fulfillment.
+- Our mission is our number one priority, as a non profit we are not working for profits but to enrich the lives of our participants.

 I have a felony, can I work/volunteer with participants at REACH Inc.?

-Individual Employment Services are much like our group employment services the only difference is that individual employment is geared towards a single participant at a single location.
-Work experience is more geared towards that spacific job and the skills needed to keep employment at that location.
+Individual Employment Services are much like our group employment services.
+The only difference is that individual employment is geared towards a single participant at a single location.
+Work experience is more geared towards that specific job and the skills needed to keep employment at that location.

-There is a chance the employer will want to hire the participant after gaining knowledge and skills for their job.
-This however is not guaranteed.
+There is a chance the employer will want to hire the participant after they have gained specific knowledge and skills for their job.
+However, this is not guaranteed.